ppbrown/stable-diffusion-annotated/README.md

 My credentials for this, are that I've been in the industry for 30 years, and as the rest of my repos hopefully demonstrate, I know how to create readable code and documentation ;-)

+To ease the burden of code review, please try to submit PRs in readable chunks.
+That is to say, dont submit a PR with 1,000 lines of new comments and code.
+Group it into relevant chunks, please!